r4ch45/charterful/notebooks/markdown/1-why-are-gas-fired-powerstations-important.md

     Scipy computed Pearson r: -0.536 and p-value: 1.536e-140

-If we normalise Gas and Wind generation by looking at it as a percentage of overall electricity generation (demand), we see the correlation increases further to -0.96 (a much more convincing val.
-This has the handy benefit of removing seasonal variations in electricity demand (high in winter, low in summer).
+If we normalise Gas and Wind generation by looking at it as a percentage of overall electricity generation (demand), we see the correlation increases further to -0.96 (a much more convincing value).
+This also has the handy benefit of removing seasonal variations in electricity demand (high in winter, low in summer).

 ```python